SravaniKV/8086-002-Assignments/Assignment3/DataEntryAnalysis.md

 6. There should be clear details provided for the rows that are in different colours to make the maximum usage of data and to proceed with  analysis.
 7. The x and y axis should be given proper naming in order to get the quick and easy information from the files.
 8. Proper naming of the columns is necessary inorder to reduce confusions.
-9. There should be a column/sheet for additional information provided as the data collected was in different years and this could help in corelating the files and heps in analyzing.
+9. There should be a column/sheet for additional information provided as the data collected was in different years and this could help in corelating the files and hepls in analyzing.
 10. The data in the files can be combined and placed in same excel and an additional column can be added showing the different station names.
 11. The formulas for the cells needs to be consistent or needs to be explained or provided info in the excels.